The word “express” used to mean that it was “quicker” than something that was “not express”.

 And anyway, I’ve never minded airports.
 I like the buzz of travel and the space to chill and watch the world go by without the pressure of normal work and home life.
 Sometimes we all need a break.

-My flight was called and I stretched and got up, ready for another queue … Iceland had been fascinating, and I desperately wanted to go back, but at that moment, I just wanted to go home.
+My flight was called and I stretched and got up, ready for another queue … Iceland had been fascinating, and I desperately wanted to come back one day, but at that moment, I just wanted to go home.